my-cumbria-logo, my-cumbria-logo Toggle navigation

 1. What will happen if I try to use my personally owned laptop or desktop computer to access UoC digital systems and services?

-Then going forwards, each time you attempt to access UoC digital systems and services, the Microsoft security system will check that your device still meets the required standard.
+Then going forwards, each time that you attempt to access UoC digital systems and services, the Microsoft security system will check that your device still meets the required standard.

 3. What are UoC digital systems and services?

-They are anything within which you use a computer or mobile device to access for your UoC role – for example Outlook for your UoC emails, Teams, StaffHub, SharePoint, Word documents, Excel documents, Blackboard, SITS, Agresso, MyHR etc.
+They are anything which you use a computer or mobile device to access for your UoC role – for example Outlook for your UoC emails, Teams, StaffHub, SharePoint, Word documents, Excel documents, Blackboard, SITS, Agresso, MyHR etc.

 4. If I set up my personally owned device, what will the university be able to see and do on the device?